=== 10th Annual Ride for Sight ===

 -Provide biking socks or a t-shirt for each rider

--Provide refreshments (water, energy drinks, snacks) at the I-90 crossover, West Salem bike trail lot, Fox Hollow Golf Course, Maple Grove Country Club, and on County Rd.
+-Provide refreshments (water, energy drinks, snacks) at rest stops at the I-90 crossover, West Salem bike trail lot, Fox Hollow Golf Course, Maple Grove Country Club, and on County Rd.
 II

 -All riders 16 years of age and older riding on the bike trail are required to have a state trail pass.

 -The single day trail pass fee is $4.
 The annual trail pass fee is $20.